 How many times should I If exclusive pumping?

-Mostly lactation consultants recommend as per baby demands that is nearly 10 to 12 times a day, you can exclusive pumping 8 to 12 times each day for 15 minute each session.
-Usually you can change when your baby gets older, it is depends upon you only!
+Most lactation consultants recommend as per baby demands that nearly 10 to 12 times a day, you can exclusively pump 8 to 12 times each day for 15 minutes each session.
+Usually, you can change when your baby gets older, it depends upon you only!

 If the pumped breast milk is of the same temperature, you can mix them together.
-But don’t mix the freshly pumped and storage milk in the same bottle.
+But don’t mix the freshly pumped and stored milk in the same bottle.

-If I Am An Exclusive Pumping Mom How much and how often I feed my baby?
+If I Am An Exclusive Pumping Mom, How much and how often do I feed my baby?

 Mostly newborn babies eat every 2-3 hours.
 And you also try to feed them accordingly.
-Baby drinks 20-30 oz of breastmilk in a day.
-That means 4 ounce per feeding.
-Number may be vary as per baby’s weight and capacity.
-Here is a great pumping schedule you can follow starting week of pumping.
+Baby drinks 20-30 oz of breast milk in a day.
+That means 4 ounces per feeding.
+A number may vary as per the baby’s weight and capacity.
+Here is a great pumping schedule you can follow starting the week of pumping.

 End Note

-I have included all the points what I experienced during my pumping journey!
-What are your favorite exclusive pumping part?
+I have included all the points that I experienced during my pumping journey!
+What are your favorite exclusive pumping parts?
 Share with all pumping mothers in the comment box below.
 And if you like the article please share with your friends and family.